kimrypstra/Toppers/README.md

 5. When the user taps on a result, step 2 is carried out using that name.
 6. Music stars playing, with the playlist sorted from most to least popular
 7. Song metadata (artwork, colours etc.) are retreived from the Apple Music API

-### Monetisation
-The terms of the Apple Music API and the iTunes Search API prevent direct monetisation.
-Toppers will probably ship with a tip jar style business model.

-###